Log in

 Find the Gap

 Creating value is all about asking the right questions and actively listening.
-Open discovery questions allow you to draw out the information that you need and frame how your prospect perceives your solution.
+Open sales discovery questions allow you to draw out the information that you need and frame how your prospect perceives your solution.
 Use this time to gain insight into your contact’s individual goals and wider business objectives to position and tailor your value proposition accordingly.

 Your role in any sales conversation is to dig deeper and truly understand your prospect’s needs, challenges and aspirations.
 Active listening is key to achieve this.